Kris Hopkins

-Kristan Frederick Hopkins (born 8 June 1963) is a British Conservative Party politician, who was formerly the Member of Parliament for Keighley in West Yorkshire.
+Kristan Frederick Hopkins (born 8 June 1963) is a British Conservative Party politician, who started his working life at Comet electrical store in Keighley.
+In the early 1980's worked as a doorman at the Airedale Heifer public house.
+He was formerly the Member of Parliament for Keighley in West Yorkshire.
 Elected in 2010, he served as Vice-Chamberlain of the Household, a government whip.
 He was previously Parliamentary Under Secretary of State for Department for Communities and Local Government and the former housing minister.
 He lost his seat in the 2017 general election.

 Military career

 Hopkins served in Kenya, Northern Ireland and Germany as a Private in the Duke of Wellington's Regiment.

 Academic career

 According to his CV, on leaving the Army he completed a degree in communications and cultural studies at Leeds University before going on to lecture in media theory, communications and digital media.
 His CV gives neither dates nor places for any of these activities.
 He actually studied at Trinity and All Saints College in Horsforth, Leeds (now Leeds Trinity University).
 The college's degrees at that time were awarded externally by the University of Leeds.